UZBEKISTAN: Jailings "to intimidate all who speak about freedoms"

-Judge Jahongir Jurayev of Tashkent City Administrative Court rejected Olimov's first appeal on 6 September, according to the decision seen by Forum 18.
+Judge Jahongir Jurayev of Tashkent Administrative Court rejected Olimov's first appeal on 6 September, according to the decision seen by Forum 18.
 The Supreme Court rejected his further appeal on 11 September, Ikramov told Forum 18.
 Both appeals were heard while Olimov was in detention.

-The first five days of his arrest Olimov spent in the basement of Tashkent City Police Station, Ikramov told Forum 18.
-"Neither Almazar Police nor the District Prosecutor's Office would tell Olimov's relatives where exactly he was being kept," Ikramov complained.
+The first five days of his arrest Olimov spent in the basement of Tashkent Police Station, Ikramov told Forum 18.
+"Neither Almazar Police nor the District Prosecutor's Office would tell Olimov's relatives where exactly he was being kept," Ikramov stated.
 "Not until 4 September was his lawyer allowed to see him."

 While Olimov was in custody, SSS secret police and Interior Ministry officers "pressured relatives not to talk to human rights defenders, foreign journalists and international human rights organisations", Ikramov told Forum 18.